Dreamers face uncertian future under Trump

 “There is power in knowing the information and obtaining the resources and legal services that help them understand where they stand in relation to immigration policies,” Fernandez said.
 “The Dream Center helps students get access on how they can protect themselves during these times.”

-An anonymous DACA student majoring in economics interns at CSUN’s Dream Center and is originally from Oaxaca, Mex.
+A DACA student who wishes to remain anonymous is an economics major who interns at CSUN’s Dream Center and is originally from Oaxaca, Mex.

 “We haven’t seen everything unfold yet so it’s hard to know how to feel,” he said.